 - Uses the knowledge you have as a tool to gain new knowledge by leveraging critical thinking and logical reasoning to solve problems

-- Teaches you to lead a successful and meaningful life of intellectual and personal growth
+- Teaches you to lead a successful and meaningful life through Westminster's focus on wellness and intellectual growth

 In small classes, you and your unique questions will be heard by accomplished, expert faculty who will help you find meaningful answers, unleash your creativity, and pursue a life of consequence.
 Faculty encourage active learning, academic rigor, and critical thinking to help you discover your own identity as a thinker, speaker, and writer.
 They don’t just lecture; they show, support, and guide to help you set your course to lead a life of personal and intellectual growth.
 Additionally, you have a faculty advisor committed to supporting your success in an individualized way.